 How to get to Montserrat from Barcelona

-If you have the Barcelona card, you can book the “Montserrat On Your Own with Bus Transfer.”
+If you have the Barcelona Pass, you can book the “Montserrat On Your Own with Bus Transfer.”
 This gets you transportation to Montserrat as well as entry.

-Those not using the card will need to take a train.
+Those not using the pass will need to take a train.

 How to Get to Monserrat by Train